-Whether it’s the atmospheric landscapes, the accents, or the tension between social classes, there’s something about British crime dramas that I find irresistibly intriguing.
+Whether it’s the atmospheric landscapes, the accents, or the tension between social classes, there’s something about British crime dramas that we find irresistibly intriguing.

-These ten shows are my picks for the best of the best, guaranteed to make you want to grab your deerstalker cap, put on a pot of tea, and crack the case.
+These 13 British crime dramas are our picks for the best of the best, guaranteed to make you want to grab your deerstalker cap, put on a pot of tea, and crack the case.